OpenNews/srccon/sessions.md

 permalink: /sessions/
 ---

-The following sessions have been confirmed so far for SRCCON 2017.
-We thank all who submitted proposals.
-We still have a handful of sessions left to finalize, and session descriptions here will evolve in the weeks leading up to SRCCON.
-This year's final schedule will reflect these updates and include an evening slate of fun, informal talks, discussions, and activities.
-We will publish the complete SRCCON schedule in July.
+The following sessions have been confirmed for SRCCON 2017.
+Huge thanks to all who submitted proposals, and to the [community panel](#community-review) that helped us during the review process.

+Some session descriptions here may evolve between now and SRCCON.
+This year's final schedule will reflect any updates and include an evening slate of fun, informal talks, discussions, and activities.
+The complete [2017 SRCCON schedule is available here](http://schedule.srccon.org).

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}